 Here’s the result.

-We also reached out to notable marketing ninjas in the industry to pitch in their insights.
+We also reached out to notable marketing ninjas in the industry to pitch in their insights and they revealed some priceless video marketing tips.
 Hear them out!

 Target Low Competition Platforms- Fresh Game For Everyone!

 Video platforms like Skillshare are a great online learning resource where you’re able to deliver content on an area of expertise to a wider audience.
 For instance, Unbounce launched our Skillshare course on Creating Dedicated Landing Pages and we’ve been seeing conversions brought in from the course.

 Matthew Vazquez | CEO & Director of Strategy @ Next Level Marketing

 LinkedIn has recently opened exciting opportunities for B2B video marketing with their new features- Video for Sponsored Content and Company Pages.
 The platform is gaining a lot of momentum in with their advertising features, and the competition is still low enough to make a big impact with a modest budget!

 Nichole Mena | Creative Director@ Rizen

 There’s no doubt that 2019 will be all about visual-first and that video rules on each of these platforms.
 Audiences are looking to engage with companies that are more authentic, and what better way to do so than with a video strategy.
 The trend will only continue on an upward climb, especially with live video and the Stories format seeing a tremendous increase in popularity on Facebook and Instagram.

 So which platform should we be creating for?
 Well, ideally all.
 You’ll want to be able to extend your reach as much as possible, using an integrated approach, not limiting yourself to one channel.

 When it comes to video advertising, however, I do see Facebook as being the platform of choice for marketers.
 Mostly due to the platform’s extensive capabilities for targeting specific audiences.
 And, of course, the number of active users is in the billions.